 Thanks for reading!

 Spicy Dark Chocolate Coconut Smoothie

 Makes about 2 8oz servings (or one big one--I totally go for the one big one)

 2 cups cold coconut milk (can also substitute cow, almond, hemp, oat, or other non-dairy milk)

 3 rounded (heaping!) tablespoons unsweetened natural cocoa powder

-1 1/2 tablespoons honey (can also use maple syrup, golden syrup, or granulated sugar)
+1 1/2 tablespoons honey (can also use maple syrup, golden syrup, granulated sugar or your favorite sweetener)

 1 teaspoon ground cinnamon (Saigon or Vietnamese cinnamon is recommended)